Over 20,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

-While this number is based on advanced estimates, the Illinois Department of Employment Security (IDES) will be releasing a final number later Thursday.READ MORE: Caught On Camera: Chicago Police Officer Goes On Profanity-Laden Tirade While Being Pulled Over By Other Officers
+While this number is based on advanced estimates, the Illinois Department of Employment Security (IDES) will be releasing a final number later Thursday.READ MORE: Repairs Underway At Troubled Concordia Place Apartment Complex, But Tenants Still Wonder Why Fixes Didn't Come Sooner

 There were 23,317 new unemployment claims were filed during the week of June 14 in Illinois.